To all City students,

 - LGBTQ+ History Month Lanyards;

-During this month we will also launch our 'Stating your Pronouns' campaign.
+During this month you can take part in our 'Stating your Pronouns' campaign.

 Why is it important to get pronouns right?